 - Order this shoe half a size larger than your toddler’s current foot size

-- Available in medium, wide, and extra wide feet
+- Fits children with medium, wide, or extra wide feet

 - Lace-up closure